rgormpcs/display-clock/README.md

-# Clock on Java Script an CSS
+# Clock on JavaScript an CSS

 This is a clock, build in HTML JavaScript and CSS, it's a clock could help you to focus on your tasks